-The cracking is shown in pictures taken on the specimens with comments on observed things that appeared during the testing.
+The cracking is shown in pictures taken on the specimens with comments on observations made during testing.
 The elasticity parameters have been evaluated by using the results from the local deformation measurements.
 Red rings are superposed on the graphs indicating every five minutes of the progress of testing.
 The results for the individual specimens are as follows: